Monmouth Torah Links

 KVETCH.
 K-V-E-T-C-H. KVETCH.

-Yiddish experts disputed the winning spelling of knaidel, some claiming and kvetching that only a klutz would confuse KNAIDEL with KNEYDL
+transliterations), some claiming and kvetching that only a klutz would confuse KNAIDEL with KNEYDL.

 Oy vey, indeed.

-In previous weeks’ Torah portions the Jews complained about food and water, in last week’s about the Land of Israel, and in this week’s portion Moshe’s cousin, Korach, complains about having been passed up for a leadership position.
+In previous weeks’ Torah portions, the Jews complained about food and water; in last week’s, about the Land of Israel; and in this week’s portion, Moshe’s cousin, Korach, complains about having been passed up for a leadership position.
 In each instance, the results were disastrous for the individuals involved and for the Jewish people as a whole.

-The commentaries further point out that a negative attitude is not only wrong, but inevitably saps joy out of life, and causes the downfall of the complainers and all those around them.
-Even Moshe, who was repeatedly prepared to defend the Jewish people, had no choice but to warn the Jews to stay away from Korach, “lest they perish” along with him (Numbers 16:26).
+out of life and causes the downfall of the complainers and all those around them.
+Even Moshe, who was repeatedly prepared to defend the Jewish people, had no choice but to warn the Jews to stay away from

 We all have challenges and bumps along the road of life, giving us many justifications for our kvetching and complaining.
 But, in reality, it is never justified.
-Looking at the positive allows us to have a more enjoyable life, an inner calm, and NACHAS from our achievements and the achievements of others.
+Embracing the positive allows us to have a more enjoyable life, an inner calm, and NACHAS from our achievements and the achievements of others.

 That’s NACHAS.
 N-A-C-H-A-S. NACHAS.